AltaArts/BlenderRender--Prism-Render-State/README.md

 <br>
 <br>
 **Notes:**<br>
-- When BlenderRender is enabled, the default ImageRender will not work in Blender's StateManager without errors.
+- When BlenderRender is enabled, the default ImageRender state will not be available in Blender's StateManager.
 All other DCC's will have the normal ImageRender behaviour.
 See below to temporarily disable BlenderRender or remove if needed.

 - When submitting to a render farm, the Prism option "Submit scenefiles together with jobs" must be checked in order for the farm to use the temporary scenefile.